pawREP/ACVIEmblemCreator/README.md

 * Use `Open .sl2` to select a armored core VI save file.
 * Finally, press `Export to Game` to write the generated emblem to your save file.
 If everything went well, you'll see a little `Success` confirmation.
 * Boot up the game and you should find the new emblem in the image editor under User1

 ### Advanced usage
   Since there is a hard limit of 128 per emblem in-game it can be difficult to represent images with a lot of detail.
 One way to get around this issue is to generate multiple emblems from a single reference image and layer them in-game.
 To do this simply increase the `Shape Count Limit` to a higher value before generating.
 The `Drawn Shape Count` above the export button indicates how many shapes are currently being displayed after all post processing steps have been applied.
 You can always reduce the number further by using the `Shape Limit` slider.
 To get the best image quality it's good idea to generate about as many shapes as needed and not crop off a large number of shapes at the end.
 Enabling more shape types and increasing candidate and mutation count can also increase image quality at the cost of generation time.

+### Legacy usage
+  You can still generate emblems by vectorizing and exporting images as json from the [Geometrize Web App](https://www.samcodes.co.uk/project/geometrize-haxe-web/).
+You can import the jsons using the `Load Json` button in the gui.
+This method might give you a better preview of the final result for shapes with low alpha.